CN3ves/5-/docs/index.md

 ### 1.4 Character progression
 [top](#table-of-contents)

-Because of the skills’ fluid dynamics and flexibility, a “learn by doing” levelling system is very suitable:
+A “learn by doing” levelling system is suitable for the intended skills’ fluid dynamics and flexibility:

-  1. Every time you roll a 2d6 for a skill, if the result is a double (same value on both dice) you level up that skill if the rolled value is above your *current skill level plus skill tier*.
+  1. Every time you roll a 2d6 for a skill check, if the result is a double (same value on both dice) you level up that skill if the rolled value is above your *current skill level plus skill tier*.
   2. *When you reach level 4 of a skill*, you upgrade your skill to a higher tier.
-  3. *Once you reach the maximum level of a skill* (level up with a double 6), add 1) a +1 bonus to the same skill at tboth its tier and the tier immediately above.
+  3. *Once you reach the maximum level of a skill* (level up with a double 6), add a permanent +1 bonus to the same skill on the next tier.

-**Upgrading**: While the skill level represents how successful the character is using the skill, the skill tier reflects the power, specificity or deeper understanding of the skill.
-Higher power skills are more difficult to handle, even if the character is experienced with its previous uses.
+**Upgrading**: While the skill level represents how successful the character is using the skill, the skill tier reflects the power, specificity, methodology and deeper understanding of the skill.
+Higher power and more advanced methods are more difficult to handle.
 When upgrading a skill tier, you gain:

-  1. A higher tier version of the same skill at level 0,
+  1. A higher tier version of the same skill at level 0 (but you maintain the previous skill!)
-  2. Training (+1 level) on a similar or related skill of the tier before upgrading.
+  2. Training (+1 level) on another skill of the tier before upgrading.
-  3. A new ability at tier 1 and level 0 attached to your skill.
+  3. A new ability at tier 0 and level 0 attached to your skill.
 These abilities should provide special effects on top of the base skill.

+*For example*: A character with the Use Poisons skills at tier 0 and level 3 rolls double 4s.
+As such, the character upgrades the skill from Use Poisons(3) to Use Poisons(4:0).
+This notation shows the level of the skill for each tier unlocked, so if the player may use Use Poisons at tier 0 level 4 or at tier 1 level 0, depending on the situation, since these tiers reflect the use of more powerfull poisons and the different [safety methods associated with handling them](https://en.wikipedia.org/wiki/Biosafety_level).

 **Training**: Characters can only use skills that reflect their concept and background. *An uneducated tribal warrior may automatically fail magic/technological skills and some "civilised" knowledge (dynastic succession rules) and social skills (court etiquette) for example*.
-However,  the character is allowed to train and study to unlock these skills as fitting the game setting.
+As such, all characters are considered untrained in these skills unless otherwised stated.
+All characters are allowed to train and study to unlock skills as fitting to the story and game setting.

 ### 1.5 Character abilities
 [top](#table-of-contents)

-abilitiesa are attached to skills: if an ability fail, it defaults to the base skill for success, but with a drawback abilities level is capped at base skill level -1 abilites provide the opportunity to have additional effects when using the skill
+With skills being all the actions that a charatcer may do, abilities are the extra twist the charatcer adds to the skill.
+Abilites provide the opportunity to add special effects to a skill, reflecting the character improvement and mastery, his personal take on the way skills can be used.
+As such, abilities are *attached* to a given skill.
+Despide the similarities, abilities progression differes from skill progression as:

+  1. Abilities' level is capped to -1 the level of the skill it is attached.
+As such, that do not reach the maximum level (roll double 6 only to level up) and do not provide the maximum level +1 bonus.
+  2. Upgrading an ability to the next tier does not provide training to a skill or a new ability, it simply unlocks a more higher tier version of the ability.

 *For example:*

-  * Upgrading Sword skill: 1) add sword to the next tier at level 0; 2) level up your axe skill, since both are melee weapons; and 3) gain the iaijutsu ability (counter attack on defence) at level 0 and tier 1.
+  * Upgrading Sword skill you may gain the Iaijutsu ability (counter attack on defence).
-  * Upgrading Fire spell: 1) add fire spell to the next tier at level 0; 2) level up different magic skill (say water spell); and 3) gain the burning bolt ability (burn condition) at level 0 and tier 1.
+  * Upgrading Fire spell: you may gain the Burning Bolt ability (burn condition) or Fire Ball (+1 target).
-  * Upgrading History knowledge: 1) add history knowledge to the next tier at level 0; 2) level up to a different knowledge (say politics); and 3) add the more specialised noble lineages skill (ability) at level 0 and tier 1.
+  * Upgrading History knowledge:you may gain the more specialised  kowledge about Noble Families (ability).

 ## 2. Conflict
 ### 2.1 Conflict Structure